Thomas Nepveu

 Thomas Nepveu (born 24 August 2004) is a Canadian racing driver.
-He currently competes in the U.S. F2000 National Championship with DEForce Racing.
+He currently competes in the NASCAR Canada Series, driving the No. 24 Ford Mustang for Dave Jacombs Racing.
+He also competes in the Porsche Deluxe Carrera North American Cup.
+He formerly competed in the U.S. F2000 National Championship with DEForce Racing.

 Career

 U.S. F2000 National Championship

-In December of 2020, it was announced that Nepveu would move to the U.S. F2000 National Championship in 2021 and compete with Cape Motorsports.
+In December 2020, it was announced that Nepveu would move to the U.S. F2000 National Championship in 2021 and compete with Cape Motorsports.
 At the second race at Road America, he took his maiden win by a gap of 0.0679s, holding off Simon Sikes.
 Nepveu finished 9th at the end of the season.

-In December of 2021, Nepveu announced that he would switch to 2021 teams' champion DEForce Racing for the 2022 season.
+In December 2021, Nepveu announced that he would switch to 2021 teams' champion DEForce Racing for the 2022 season.